-Business Partners must undertake reasonable measures to avoid any adverse impact on human health and/or the environment by avoiding or minimising pollution from manufacturing activities, and promoting sustainable use of such resources as energy and water.
+Suppliers must undertake reasonable measures to avoid any adverse impact on human health or the environment by avoiding or minimising pollution from manufacturing activities, and promoting the sustainable use of resources, such as energy and water.
 All required environmental permits and licenses must be kept up to date.

-Business Partners shall manage all waste in a way that minimizes contamination of the environment, promoting programs to minimize the generation of waste, increasing recycling or reuse and disposing properly all wastes.
-Business Partners must keep up to date original copies of all relevant environmental permits and licenses for its operations.
-Business Partners shall ensure that all measures are taken to avoid severe pollution to the environment as a consequence of their business operations or that of their sub-contractors.
+Suppliers must manage all waste in a way that minimizes contamination of the environment and must dispose of all waste properly.
+Suppliers must promote programs to minimize the generation of waste, and increase recycling or reuse.
+Suppliers must keep up to date original copies of all relevant environmental permits and licenses relating to their operations.
+Suppliers must ensure that all measures are taken to avoid severe pollution to the environment as a consequence of their operations or the operations of their subcontractors.

-Business Partners shall implement necessary controls to ensure that hazardous materials and substances that are banned by international organisations/regulation (e.g. European Union) are not be used in the manufacturing process.
+Suppliers must implement all controls necessary to ensure that hazardous materials and substances that have been banned by international organisations (e.g. European Union) are not be used in the manufacturing process.